telerik/fiddler-everywhere-docs/knowledge-base/how-to-install-fiddler-root-certificate-on-mac-os.md

 ---
-title: How to Install Fiddler Root Certificate on Mac OS
+title: Manually Installing the Root Certificate on macOS
-description: An example on how to install Fiddler root certificate on Mac OS
+description: "Learn how to manually install the Fiddler Everywhere web-debugging client root certificate on macOS."
 type: how-to
 slug: how-to-install-fiddler-root-certificate-on-mac-os
 publish: true